-East Tennessee Wellness Roundtable
+East Tennessee Wellness Roundtable (ETWR)

-To achieve ETWR Gold status, worksites must demonstrate a supportive wellness infrastructure and must meet a certain number of criteria related to disease monitoring and prevention, physical activity, nutrition, mental health and substance abuse and tobacco use and prevention.
+To achieve ETWR Bronze, Gold, or Platinum status, worksites must demonstrate a supportive wellness infrastructure and must meet a certain number of criteria related to disease monitoring and prevention, physical activity, nutrition, mental health and substance abuse and tobacco use and prevention.

-For more information about Worksite Wellness, contact email@example.com or call 865-215-5170.
+For more information about worksite wellness, contact us at 865-215-5170.